History of Pamplona: Period of the Viceroys

 The economic distribution of the Pamplonese at the beginning of the 18th century was the usual one for a city of that time: a quarter of the inhabitants were engaged in agriculture and animal husbandry, a third were artisans, and part of the rest belonged to the aristocracy and the clergy.
 The most important industries were the textile industry, paper and gunpowder mills.
 From 1750 on, the city was modernized.
 It is then that a seat for the ayuntamiento (the municipal government), a sanitation and drinking water distribution network is built, as well as a new neoclassical style facade for the cathedral.

 French Invasion

 During the War of the Pyrenees in 1794, the city was surrounded by the French army, which failed to enter the city.
-Napoleon's troops controlled Pamplona between February 16, 1808, and October 31, 1813, making it one of its main citadels.
+Napoleon's troops controlled Pamplona between 16 February 1808 and 31 October 1813, making it one of its main citadels.

 In 1814 the first liberal pronunciamiento was produced in the city, headed by Francisco Espoz y Mina.
-In 1823 Pamplona was bombarded by the invading army of the "Hundred Thousand Sons of San Luis."
+In 1823 Pamplona was bombarded and captured by the invading army of the "Hundred Thousand Sons of San Luis."